One of my favorite Broadway musicals in recent memory is Mean Girls — yes, the same story as the infamous teen movie.

 As a wedding planning newcomer, the first video immediately puts my mind at ease when Lauren talks about how she’s planned many weddings before and she’s here to help.

-She starts with the basics, and then the next video gets more specific with questions to ask potential venues and so on.
+She starts with the basics, and then the next YouTube video gets more specific with questions to ask potential venues and so on.

 She gave me a step-by-step of everything I needed, making the process seem less overwhelming and keeping me on the channel.
 You better believe it, this bride immediately subscribed to this channel and referred back to Lauren for any questions I have.
 And judging from her over 5,000 subscribers, I’m not the only one.

-Playlists put your best foot forward to prospective subscribers by showing there’s continuity with your content and guiding them through a long-term journey.
+YouTube playlists put your best foot forward to prospective subscribers by showing there’s continuity with your content and guiding them through a long-term journey.
 When you create a playlist focused on a long-term goal or process, people have a reason to subscribe and stay engaged.

 In this video, “Bad Used Boats to Buy,” the first comment (below) is the creator asking for feedback from the audience.